malik111110/sentient-core-optimisation/.documents/hackathon/coral/CORAL_PROTOCOL_GUIDE.md

 *   **Reusability:** Promotes the sharing and reuse of agent capabilities.
 *   **Foundation for Complex Systems:** Provides building blocks for sophisticated multi-agent applications.

-For detailed instructions on running a Coral Server, specific API interactions, or examples, refer to the "Quick Start," "Examples," and "Guide" sections of the [official Coral Protocol Documentation](https://docs.coralprotocol.org/).
+For the latest updates, refer to the [Coral Server GitHub repository](https://github.com/Coral-Protocol/coral-server) and the [official Coral Protocol Documentation](https://docs.coralprotocol.org/).